Ngamiland Council Of Non-Governmental Organisations

 “BUILDING A BETTER NGAMILAND”

 Established in 2008, NCONGO represents an expanding membership of 50 NGOs/CBOs within the Ngamiland district and beyond, concerned with sustainable social and economic development, including but are not limited to conservation and Livelihoods.
-As a volunteer-directed organization, NCONGO coordinates the efforts of and advocates for the needs of NGOs/CBO by assisting in the capacity building of member organizations, facilitating networking and communication between the regions‘ non-state actors and strengthening the links with the government to enable real change.
+As a volunteer-directed organisation, NCONGO coordinates the efforts of and advocates for the needs of NGOs/CBO by assisting in the capacity building of member organisations, facilitating networking and communication between the regions‘ non-state actors and strengthening the links with the government to enable real change.
 NCONGO liaises across sectors and advocates locally, nationally and internationally.

 Physical Address: Newtown Ward, along Sir Seretse Khama Road, NCONGO Office Contact: (+267) 686 2851/2